This article is for accounts with RegEx search enabled on their Translation Memory.

 ^((?!🕶️).)*$

-Where you want to find strings which do not contain the keyword or phrase represented by 🕶️.
+Where you want to find units which do not contain the keyword or phrase represented by 🕶️.

 Example use case: search for a glossary source term and find any translations which don’t contain the proper glossary translation.